Configure AWS Route 53 DNS Records

 How do I create a TXT record longer than 255 characters?

-Should I use allowOverwrite for regular records?
+Should I use allowOverwrite in production?

 Using a different cloud?